luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 synthesizes the type lambda from `existential alpha` to `existential beta` and produces a new context delta".

-Alpha and beta are known as fresh existentials.
 Existential types can be thought of as unknown types.
 They're unknown up to this point of the type checking process, but we can gather more information to figure out what they are.
 Important: they're not like `any` or `void`, but placeholder for a type that is yet to be determined.

+Alpha and beta are fresh existentials.
 The word fresh is commonly used in type theory and type checking to refer to newly created variables that are guaranteed to be distinct from other variables currently in scope.
-To implement this rule, we'll need a function that generates fresh names (unique names).
+To implement this rule, we'll need a function that generates unique names.
 For simplicity, we'll use a global counter, but feel free to wrap the type checking in a class if you're using an OOP language or a monad that controls state and exceptions if you're using FP language.